- Client: The City of Edinburgh Council

 - Location: Edinburgh, Central Scotland

-Full refurbishment of this 1783 “A” listed building.
+Back in 2011, a full refurbishment was undertaken of this 1783 “A” listed building.
 The works to this architectural and culturally significant building include structural alterations to enhance acoustic separation between retail and performance spaces; restoration of decorative finishes to principle rooms; comprehensive replacement of redundant services installation to ensure a suitable environment to preserve the interior and the introduction of comfort cooling to Ballroom and Restaurant.
 New build extensions were added to increase toilet provision and circulation.
 The re-introduction of Retail Units to the Rose Street façade has restored these spaces to their original use for the first time since 1950.
 This refurbishment has provided flexible space to suit differing functions of various sizes supported by retail income, protecting the long term future of these historical buildings.

 Our Role / Scope